ms32035/firefly-iii-client/docs/WebhooksApi.md

 Update existing webhook.

 Update an existing webhook's information.
-If you wish to reset the secret, submit any value as the \"secret\".
+If you wish to reset the secret, submit any value as the "secret".
 Firefly III will take this as a hint and reset the secret of the webhook.

 ### Example